SilkRose/Pony/stories/ticking-love/ticking-love.md

 She kisses back as we enjoy the moment, happy tears flowing from her eyes.

-"I love you."
+I say, "I love you."

-"I love you too."
+Twilight says, "I love you too."

+*Negative one.
+Yes, it continues.*

+"Twilight, you're the most prettiest mare ever."

+"Thank you, and I think you're the most beautiful-est mare ever."

+We share a giggle and hug.

+*Negative two.
+Okay, now it can end.*

+Twilight nuzzles me as the hug ends.

+I feel silly, asking, "Twilight, can I hold your hoof?"

+Twilight smiles at me and holds her hoof out.
+"Absolutely, Pinkie."

-I kiss her again and we both blush.
+I take it and smile.